sjtug/Tee/README.md

 1. Fork this repo
 2. Find source file at [svg](./svg/) for Scalable Vector Graphics
+3. Download and install the fancy font used from [xkcd-font](https://github.com/ipython/xkcd-font)
-3. Modify it and get your own design
+4. Modify the artworks and get your own design

 # License